Chapter 10 Problem Solving

 Another approach is the study of examples with and without a preceding analogous task.
 In cases such like the water-jug task (Luchins, 1942), analogous thinking indeed leads to a correct solution, but to take a different way might make the case much simpler:

 Imagine you are given three jugs with different capacities and are asked to measure the required amount of water.
 You are not allowed to use anything except the jugs and as much water as you likes.

 In the first case the sizes are: 127 cups, 21 cups and 3 cups.
 Your goal is to measure 100 cups of water.
+In the second case you are asked to measure 18 cups from jugs of 39, 15 and 3 cups capacity.
 Participants who are given the 100 cup task first choose a complicated way to solve the second task.
 Participants who did not know about that complex task solved the 18 cup case by just adding three cups to 15.
+This fixation on prior problem-solving experience—persisting in using a suboptimal solution, rather than seeking a more efficient solution—is also known as the Einstellung effect.

 10.3 Solving Problems by Analogy